 The game at Royal in April was a great success with attendances far in excess of our initial estimate.
 Thanks to Royal for their cooperation as our numbers expanded.

-Federal in April was also well attended with around 90 starters.
-Members are reminded that we pay a fixed fee for Federal so a good field is necessary to cover costs.
+Federal was also well attended with around 90 starters.
+Members are reminded that we pay a fixed fee for Federal so the good field helped us to cover costs.